mnkhouri/news_scraper/README.md

 ## Usage

-In a terminal, run `news-scraper`
+In a terminal, run `news-scraper`.
+To see more options, run `news-scraper -h`

 Output will appear in `output.html`, which will be automatically opened.

 ### Supported news sites

 NY Daily News, NY Times

-### Tweaks

-Edit the `bodyLines` variable near the top of `news-scraper.py` to control the number of sentences in the article body.

 ## Feedback